Code-Lab-1/programming-skills-portfolio-Evita-dmello/Chapter 3- Data Structures/Exercises/README.md

 I would like to travel the world by a private jet
 I would like to visit different emirates by a van

+# Answer for Exercise 4 -

+# Program -
+guests = ['Angela', 'Rujeth', 'Shyra']

+name = guests[0].title()
+print(name + ", This is an invite for dinner at my place.
+Please do come with your family.")

+name = guests[1].title()
+print(name + ", This is an invite for dinner at my place.
+Please do come with your family.")

+name = guests[2].title()
+print(name + ", This is an invite for dinner at my place.
+Please do come with your family.")

+# Output –
+Angela, This is an invite for dinner at my place.
+Please do come with your family.
+Rujeth, This is an invite for dinner at my place.
+Please do come with your family.
+Shyra, This is an invite for dinner at my place.
+Please do come with your family.

+# Answer for Exercise 5 -

+# Program -
+guests = ['Angela', 'Rujeth', 'Shyra']

+name = guests[0].title()
+print(name + ", This is an invite for dinner at my place.
+Please do come with your family.")

+name = guests[1].title()
+print(name + ", This is an invite for dinner at my place.
+Please do come with your family.")

+name = guests[2].title()
+print(name + ", This is an invite for dinner at my place.
+Please do come with your family.")

+name = guests[0].title()
+print("\nSorry, " + name + " can't make it to dinner.")

+# Angela can't make it!
+Let's invite Harshita instead.

+del(guests[0])
+guests.insert(0, 'Harshita')

+# Print the invitations again.

+name = guests[0].title()
+print("\n" + name + ", This is an invite for dinner at my place.
+Please do come with your family.")

+name = guests[1].title()
+print(name + ", This is an invite for dinner at my place.
+Please do come with your family.")

+name = guests[2].title()
+print(name + ", This is an invite for dinner at my place.
+Please do come with your family.")

+# Output –
+Angela, This is an invite for dinner at my place.
+Please do come with your family.
+Rujeth, This is an invite for dinner at my place.
+Please do come with your family.
+Shyra, This is an invite for dinner at my place.
+Please do come with your family.

+Sorry, Angela can't make it to dinner.

+Harshita, This is an invite for dinner at my place.
+Please do come with your family.
+Rujeth, This is an invite for dinner at my place.
+Please do come with your family.
+Shyra, This is an invite for dinner at my place.
+Please do come with your family.

+# Answer for Exercise 6 -

+# Program -
+guests = ['Angela', 'Rujeth', 'Shyra']

+name = guests[0].title()
+print(name + ", This is an invite for dinner at my place.
+Please do come with your family.")

+name = guests[1].title()
+print(name + ", This is an invite for dinner at my place.
+Please do come with your family.")

+name = guests[2].title()
+print(name + ", This is an invite for dinner at my place.
+Please do come with your family.")

+name = guests[0].title()
+print("\nSorry, " + name + " can't make it to dinner.")

+# Angela can't make it!
+Let's invite Harshita instead.

+del(guests[0])
+guests.insert(0, 'Harshita')

+# Print the invitations again.

+name = guests[0].title()
+print("\n" + name + ", This is an invite for dinner at my place.
+Please do come with your family.")

+name = guests[1].title()
+print(name + ", This is an invite for dinner at my place.
+Please do come with your family.")

+name = guests[2].title()
+print(name + ", This is an invite for dinner at my place.
+Please do come with your family.")

+# Oh no, the table won't arrive on time!
+print("\nSorry, we can only invite two people to dinner.")

+name = guests.pop(2)
+print("Sorry, " + name.title() + " there's no room at the table.")

+# There should be two people left.
+Let's invite them.
+name = guests[0].title()
+print(name + ", This is an invite for dinner at my place.
+Please do come with your family.")

+name = guests[1].title()
+print(name + ", This is an invite for dinner at my place.
+Please do come with your family.")

+# Empty out the list.
+del(guests[0])
+del(guests[0])

+# Prove the list is empty.
+print(guests)

+# Output –
+Angela, This is an invite for dinner at my place.
+Please do come with your family.
+Rujeth, This is an invite for dinner at my place.
+Please do come with your family.
+Shyra, This is an invite for dinner at my place.
+Please do come with your family.

+Sorry, Angela can't make it to dinner.

+Harshita, This is an invite for dinner at my place.
+Please do come with your family.
+Rujeth, This is an invite for dinner at my place.
+Please do come with your family.
+Shyra, This is an invite for dinner at my place.
+Please do come with your family.

+Sorry, we can only invite two people to dinner.
+Sorry, Shyra there's no room at the table.
+Harshita, This is an invite for dinner at my place.
+Please do come with your family.
+Rujeth, This is an invite for dinner at my place.
+Please do come with your family.
+[]